Security-Onion-Solutions/securityonion-docs/stenographer.rst

 You can find this setting at :ref:`administration` --> Configuration --> pcap --> config --> diskfreepercentage.

-If you have a distributed deployment, then your dedicated sensors are probably ok with the default value of 10 since steno should be the main consumer of disk space.
-However, if you have systems that run both steno and Elastic like eval and standalone installations, then you'll want to make sure that this value is no lower than 21 so that you avoid Elasticsearch hitting its watermark setting at 80% disk usage.
+If you have a distributed deployment, then your forward nodes should be ok with the default value of 10 since steno should be the main consumer of disk space in the /nsm partition.
+However, if you have systems that run both steno and :ref:`elasticsearch` like eval and standalone installations, then you'll want to make sure that this value is no lower than 21 so that you avoid :ref:`elasticsearch` hitting its watermark setting at 80% disk usage.
 If you have an older standalone installation, then you may need to manually change this value to 21.

 Maximum Files
 -------------